pbxx/simpletype-js/README.md

 ```

-It is important to note that when using Objects as type input, simpleType will only accept exactly 2 arguments...
+It is important to note that when using Arrays or Objects as the main type input, simpleType will only accept exactly 2 arguments...

 # Extras